simonmichael/hledger/hledger/doc/commands.m4.md

 : show the transaction whose description is most similar to STR, and is most recent

 `       --new`
-: show only more recent transactions added to each file since last run
+: show only newer-dated transactions added in each file since last run

 `-x     --explicit`
 : show all amounts explicitly